SethKoren/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Seth Koren is an Oehme Postdoctoral Fellow at the Enrico Fermi Institute of the University of Chicago.
-He maintains diverse interests in the intersection of high energy theory with the real world, broadly defined.
+I'm a theoretical physicist working at the junction of high energy theory and the real world.
+I have broad research interests across many aspects of particle physics, the universe, field theory, and gravity, and I enjoy collaborating, mentoring, and other forms of talking about physics.